 3. Despite its military background, it served a long time as a commercial terminal

-The non-operational status was an immediate concerned.
+The non-operational status was an immediate concern.
 Adding to the cost of building the terminal, there was also the cost of maintaining it.

 Soon enough the army allowed the terminal to be used for commercial purposes.
 The next year after its construction ended, the Blue Star Shipping Company, a shipping and logistics firm, began to use the terminal.